JuliaLang/julia/doc/src/manual/functions.md

 Function composition is when you combine functions together and apply the resulting composition to arguments.
 You use the function composition operator (`∘`) to compose the functions, so `(f ∘ g)(args...)` is the same as `f(g(args...))`.

-You can type the composition operator at the REPL and suitably-configued editors using `\circ<tab>`.
+You can type the composition operator at the REPL and suitably-configured editors using `\circ<tab>`.

 For example, the `sqrt` and `+` functions can be composed like this: